Linux installation guide

 Step 4: Post-Installation Configuration

-to install the latest NVIDIA graphics card drivers if you have an NVIDIA card.
-You can use apt search nvidia-3 to get a list of available NVIDIA graphics drivers. - If your card is very old, you may wish to get nvidia-490 or nvidia-460 instead.
+• If you do not seem to have this menu, you can type sudo apt install nvidia-384 to install the latest NVIDIA graphics card drivers if you have an NVIDIA card.
+You can use apt search nvidia-3 to get a list of available NVIDIA graphics drivers.

 Step 5: Things to Keep in Mind